tanyuzhuo/arm/Documentation.md

 ## Fourth Meeting
-### Received feedback from Dr. Cilberto，Skype with Chris Hawkins and Tao Dou on the 6th of June.
+### Received feedback from Dr. Cilbert + Skype with Chris Hawkins and Tao Dou on the 6th of June.

 #### ARM Data Science and Visualization Leaflet Front View